-One of the places where webmasters unknowingly link to these bad neighborhoods is in the comments section of their website.
+One of the places where webmasters unknowingly link to these bad neighborhoods is their website’s comments section.
 When people leave comments, they often include their URL, which could end up as an active link in the comments section of your web page.

-Even if the link looks good now, there is nothing to stop the author of that comment redirecting it later on.
-They might redirect it to a porn site, or another undesirable website that you would not want to be associated with.
-Because of this, I recommend you make comment links nofollow.
-At least this way you are telling Google that you don’t necessarily endorse that link.
+Even if the link looks good now, there is nothing to stop the author of that comment from redirecting it later on.
+They might redirect it to a porn site or another undesirable website that you would not want to be associated with.
+Because of this, I recommend you make comment links no-follow.
+At least this way, you are telling Google that you don’t necessarily endorse that link.

-Backlinks built in an automated fashion, using software and/or spun content, will cause you a lot of problems.
+Backlinks built in an automated fashion, using software and/or spun content, will cause you many problems.
 Not only are the backlinks generated by these tools of low-quality, but they are also fairly easy for search engines to identify.
-If you have backlinks built in this way, try your best to remove them, and sooner rather than later.
+If you have backlinks built in this way, try your best to remove them sooner rather than later.

 Be careful here.
-If the anchor text is clearly trying to manipulate the rank of your web page, Google will spot it.
+If the anchor text is clearly trying to manipulate your web page’s rank, Google will spot it.
 Google cites “large-scale article marketing or guest posting campaigns with keyword-rich anchor text links” as a problem, but then you should already know that by now, that’s if you’ve read the preceding chapters.

 Google specifically mentions low-quality directory and bookmark sites.
-I know there are a lot of tempting back-linking gigs on places like fivver.com, but don’t use them.
+I know there are many tempting back-linking gigs on places like fivver.com, but don’t use them.
 Once you have been submitted to hundreds of low-quality directories or bookmark services, you won’t be able to get those links taken down if you need to, meaning the damage is permanent.

-Other types of low-quality links include any type of “profile link” that is clearly only being used for the backlink.
+Other types of low-quality links include any “profile link” that is clearly only used for the backlink.

 Forum signature links that use a keyword phrase are also bad for your rankings.
-If you are a member of a forum and you want to include a link to your site in your forum signature, then use your site name or URL as the anchor text.
+If you are a forum member and want to include a link to your site in your forum signature, then use your site name or URL as the anchor text.
 Using a specific keyword phrase is clearly an attempt at trying to get your page to rank better for that phrase.
 Google’s web crawling bot can easily detect this old hat approach to link building.

-In recent years, another link-building “loophole” was to create a template, or maybe a WordPress widget/plugin, that would be given away for free, but there was a slight catch.
+In recent years, another link-building “loophole” was to create a template or a WordPress widget/plugin that would be given away for free, but there was a slight catch.

 I know we all have navigation on our sites.
 We also place some items on every page of the site.
 However, pay particular attention to any site-wide links that use a keyword phrase as the anchor text.
-These are the ones which are more likely to get you into trouble.
-You know the type, links that read like “make money online” or “buy cheap contact lenses”, typically found in the footers of all pages on your site.
-All site-wide links with keyword rich anchor text need looking at carefully and changing/removing wherever necessary.
+These are the ones that are more likely to get you into trouble.
+You know the type, links that read like “make money online” or “buy cheap contact lenses,” typically found in the footers of all pages on your site.
+All site-wide links with keyword-rich anchor text need looking at carefully and changing/removing wherever necessary.

 Unfortunately, the people at Google seem far removed from the reality of the situation.
 Getting others to link to your content, no matter how great it might be, is not as simple as Google suggests.

-In terms of critiquing/cleaning up your backlink profile, your job is to try and identify your links and then clean up ALL the poor-quality ones that point to your site.
-The next job is to then build new, better quality links to replace the ones you’ve removed.
+In terms of critiquing/cleaning up your backlink profile, your job is to identify your links and then clean up ALL the poor-quality ones that point to your site.
+The next job is to build new, better quality links to replace the ones you’ve removed.

 When you have the data to show you have tried to clean up your backlinks, you can then approach Google using the Disavow tool.
-The disavow tool tells Google that you want these links ignored AND that you have tried to clean them up.
+The disavow tool tells Google that you want these links ignored and tried to clean them up.